-The training will consist of watching the Naloxone Administration video produced by the California Department of Public Health and reviewing this policy.
-Southwestern personnel will document their completion of this training by completing the Naloxone Administration Training form and sending it to Human Resources.
+The training for Southwestern employees will consist of watching the Naloxone Administration video produced by the California Department of Public Health and reviewing this policy.
+Training for security personnel assigned to Southwestern by Allied University Security Services (Allied) will consist of completing the Naloxone training provided by Allied and reviewing this policy.
+The Security Manager assigned by Allied to Southwestern maintains the training certificates for Allied security personnel assigned to Southwestern, which are available to Southwestern upon request.
+Southwestern employees and security personnel will document the completion of their respective training by submitting the Naloxone Administration Training form to the Director of Campus Safety and Security.
 The Director of Campus Safety and Security is responsible for making sure this training occurs.
 An opioid overdose prevention and treatment training program means any program operated by a local health jurisdiction or that is registered by a local health jurisdiction to prevent, recognize, and respond to an opiate overdose.
 Training will include:

-- The causes of an opiate overdose - Recognizing the signs and symptoms of potential opioid overdose - Potential risks and hazards of exposure to potent opioid substances - Precautionary measures to protect responding staff and nearby individuals - How to contact appropriate emergency medical services - How to administer Naloxone - Mouth to mouth resuscitation - Expected possible undesired effects of Naloxone administration associated with acute withdrawal - Appropriate after-action activities, including reporting and documentation
+- The causes of an opiate overdose - Recognizing the signs and symptoms of potential opioid overdose - Potential risks and hazards of exposure to potent opioid substances - Precautionary measures to protect responding staff and nearby individuals - How to contact appropriate emergency medical services - How to administer Naloxone - Mouth-to-mouth resuscitation - Expected possible undesired effects of Naloxone administration associated with acute withdrawal - Appropriate after-action activities, including reporting and documentation